saezlab/transcriptutorial/scripts/06_analysis_CARNIVAL_results.md

 The summary files ( *sifAll* and *attributesAll* ) can be directly used to identify causal interactions between the perturbed nodes and the selected Transcription Factors.
-In addition to extract direct information from the network, we can run different downstream analysis based on the necesities of each project.
+In addition to extracting direct information from the network, we can run different downstream analysis based on the necessities of each project.

 Here are described some of the downstream approaches that we have used: